 Then pour in the (cooled) melted butter.

-Continue to whisk until smooth, but being careful not to overmix.
+Continue to whisk until smooth, some lumps are fine, just try not to over mix.

-I like to keep them on a small rimmed baking sheet in a preheated oven on the lowest temp (about 200 degrees) and keep them warm while I’m making the rest.
+I like to transfer them on a rimmed baking sheet and slide into a preheated oven on the lowest temp (about 200°) and keep them warm while I’m making the rest.

 For more pancake recipes Click HERE!